 Phi Theta Kappa

 Phi Theta Kappa (PTK) is the international honor society for community college students.
 Highland students who have earned a minimum of 12 credit hours and are maintaining a GPA of 3.50 are eligible for induction into the local Nu Mu Chapter.
-In addition to academic achievement and scholarship, PTK members conduct voter registration on campus, sponsor poetry reading and essay contests, conduct blood drives, food drives and children’s book drive and sponsor a family at Christmas.
+In addition to academic achievement and scholarship, PTK members conduct voter registration on campus, sponsor poetry readings and essay contests, conduct blood drives, food drives, and children’s book drive and sponsor a family at Christmas.

 Vicki Schulz, 815.599.3664, vicki.schulz@highland.edu